allophylus/grok-imagine-loop/README.md

 ## Disclaimer

 This is a third-party extension and is not affiliated with xAI or Grok.
 Use responsibly and adhere to the platform's terms of service.

+> [!CAUTION]
+> **Use at your own risk.** Automated interactions may be flagged as bot activity by Grok/xAI.
+Excessive or unnatural usage patterns could lead to rate limits, account suspension, or IP bans.
+The authors of this extension are not responsible for any actions taken against your account.